asif-git-hub/rss-service/README.md

 Once everything has been set up, you can run the ECS Task using the AWS Console.

 Go to ECS > Clusters > Go to Task Tab and create a New Task with default settings.
 Choose the Family with latest revision version.

+## Configurable environment variables

+GPT_DELAY_IN_MS = How long to wait in between requests SHORTEN_PROMPT = ChatGPT Prompt to shorten a long article or summary.
+CHUNK_SIZE = How many chunks to split the long contents by.
+Default is 5.